Atelopus vogli: Habitat and conservation

+The maracay harlequin frog was last seen in 1959 and it was declared extinct in 2005.
 The type locality was a semi-deciduous humid forest at about 600–700 m above sea level.
 The Montalbán population lived at similar elevation; both localities are on the southern slopes of the Venezuelan Coastal Range.
 The species was apparently very abundant at the type locality as in excess of 400 specimens were collected in 1933.
 The other locality is represented by a single specimen collected in 1957 and found to represent this species in 2009.
 These are the latest known sightings of this species now believed to be extinct.
 In the case of the type locality, the cause of extirpation was likely total habitat modification caused by human activities.